Lucas-Summers/csc-466/project/README.md

 *NOTE:* run notebooks in order as some rely on data produced in previous notebooks

-- Intermediate dataframes and data shared between notebooks are stored in the `frames/` dir
+- Intermediate dataframes and data shared between notebooks are stored in the `frames/` directory
-- All plots generated in notebooks are stored in the `plots/` dir
+- All plots generated in notebooks are stored in the `plots/` directory